PinYuanChen/pinyuan.github.io/_posts/2023-02-07-xctestcase-sut.md

 XCTestFramework initiates a unique instance for each tests.
 Therefore, the sut class cannot be shared through multiple test cases.

-Whenever we create a unit test class file, the template offers us `setUp` and `tearDown` default implementations.
-As addressed by the comments, we will invoke the `setUp` method before we execute each test and call the `tearDown` after we finish the case.
-Many developers tend to create their system under test (SUT) inside the `setUp` and set it to `nil` in the `tearDown` like the following code:
+Whenever we create a unit test class file, the template offers us `setUpWithError` and `tearDownWithError` default implementations.
+As addressed by the comments, we will invoke the `setUpWithError` method before we execute each test and call the `tearDownWithError` after we finish the case.
+Many developers tend to create their system under test (SUT) inside the `setUpWithError` and set it to `nil` in the `tearDownWithError` like the following code:

 ```swift